-One of the most crucial challenges of purely data driven models is the fact that they are not valid for the input variables outside the training domain, also referred as generalisation problem.
+One of the most crucial challenges of purely data driven models is the fact that they are not valid for the input variables outside the training domain, also referred as generalization problem.
 As seen in Figure 4 the First LSTM model is trained for mean wind speed 7 m/s, where the turbulent fluctuations occasionally reach above 8 m/s.
 However, for higher wind speeds e.g. around 9 m/s, the First LSTM model is expected to perform poorly as it has not been taught to map the relationship between wind speed, TI and Power for that inflow.
+270

-In order to reduce the effort in hyper-parameter tuning and test the universality of the network architecture for a similar problem, the same configuration as in Table 2 is implemented with the inflow time series presented in Figure 7.
+In order to reduce the effort in hyper-parameter tuning and test the universality of the network architecture for a similar problem, the same model structure as in Figure 5 is implemented with the inflow time series presented in Figure 7.
 The final model is referred as the Second LSTM model throughout this study.